-In this step the Load Calculation is being done.
+In Design of Column in this step the Load Calculation is being done.
 This is done by calculating all the loads acting within the influence area.

 The Loads acting are broadly classified as Dead Load (DL) and Live Load (LL).
 Dead Loads are the load of objects which cannot be moved from on place to another like the loads of Brick Work, Beams, Slabs etc. and the Live Loads are the loads coming from movable objects such as Humans, Chair, Table etc.

 Thus We Need to Calculate the Dead Loads as well as Live Loads within the Influence Area, these are as follows in the general case of a Building :-

 I. Due to weight of Slab ————— [25000 N/m3 ]

 II.
 Due to weight of Floor Finish ————— [500 N/m2]